-Nor did experience exist on the question of how to solve the problem of starting the armed struggle without falling into the temptation of the guerrilla home, isolated from the masses.
+Nor did experience exist on the question of how to solve the problem of the start of the armed struggle without falling into the temptation of the guerrilla home, isolated from the masses.

 The situation today is quite different.
 Maoism is engaged in the revolutionary world offensive, despite some setbacks and the appearance within it of revisionist and capitulary currents.